cadunne/dotfiles/README.md

 ## VS Code Integration

-For the best experience in VS Code, add these settings:
+For the best experience in VS Code, these settings are recommended:

 ```json
 {